menglishca/keyin-course-notes/content/fullstack/sprints/final-team/_index.md

 - The backend must be implemented using Node.js with Express.
 - All pages must be created using EJS templates.
 - Use WebSockets via `express-ws` for real-time communication.
-- **At least 3 total unit tests must be present for some function in your application**

 ### Storage Requirements
 - Use MongoDB for all persistent data storage.